IliaTrofimov/UnityDroneSim/README.md

 # Unity Drone Simulator

 My attempt on creating self-flying quadcopter in Unity with ML-Agents.
+Main progress is on develop branch, important milestones are marked with tags in git tree.

 ## Features